 How to make certain you have the right nozzle?

 Several manufactures include the nozzle size along with the system information label on the machine.
 If unavailable or not readable, this chart should be used to determine sizing.
 It is important to use the actual specifications for GPM and PSI listed on the machine when using this chart.
 If the GPM of your machine is not listed, use the next higher number to insure safety.
 If you do not know the specifications of your machine contact Hotsy Pacific and provide us the Horse Power of the motor/engine and we will assist you.

 For the most current information on California's water mandates and other useful water information go to the Conservation Portal.

-The new standards set by the FDA Food Safety Modernization Act on Sanitary Transportation of Human and Animal Food went into effect on April 1.
-Part of the new requirement includes logged training sessions on sanitation and safety and Hotsy Pacific can help.
+The standards set by the FDA Food Safety Modernization Act on Sanitary Transportation of Human and Animal Food went into effect last year includes logged training sessions on sanitation and safety and Hotsy Pacific can help.

 We are providing training sessions that introduce and explain the latest sanitation equipment and accessories available.
 We can also conduct a session on the proper safety procedures for handling pressure washers, tank cleaners, and steam equipment.

 Thoughts and Ramblings from the marketing manager